IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Monitoring-mt.md

     ![](_attachments/ip-monitoringExplore.png)

-As the shard ITZ environment is utilized more, expect to see more data presented in the dashboards.
+As the shared ITZ environment is utilized more, expect to see more data presented in the dashboards.